smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/adjustment.md

 <img src="./images/10/mini-300mm_10_03.jpg">

 Tighten the screw of the optical carrier and remove the height adjustment acrylic.
-*The unit may tilt forward slightly, but it will not affect processing.
+※ The unit may tilt forward slightly, but it will not affect processing.
 <img src="./images/10/mini-300mm_10_04.jpg">

 ## Operation Check
 In this process, the laser will not irradiate just by connecting the power supply.
 However, if it does, immediately disconnect the power supply, discontinue assembly, contact us.
-*Wear the provided protective glasses and set material (wood board, etc.) to protect the surface under the laser unit, and connect power.
+※ Wear the provided protective glasses and set material (wood board, etc.) to protect the surface under the laser unit, and connect power.

 Connect AC cable to AC adapter.
 <img src="./images/10/mini-300mm_10_13.jpg">